How to Get an Alaska Fishing License: A Complete Step-by-Step Guide

 Harvest Record Cards

-Harvest record cards are available online, at license vendors, and ADF&G offices.
-Be sure to carry your harvest record card with you while fishing and record your catch immediately in the field.
-Although you don’t need to turn in your card at the end of the season, it’s important to retain it until the season closes.
+For species with annual harvest limits, such as king salmon, steelhead trout, and lingcod, you may need to obtain a free Sport Fishing Harvest Record Card.
+These cards are available online, at license vendors, and ADF&G offices.
+Carry your harvest record card while fishing and record your catch immediately in the field.
+Although you don’t need to turn in your card at the end of the season, retain it until the season closes.
+Harvest Record Card Information

 Consequences of Fishing Without a License